stelmachowicz/model_server/docs/accelerators.md

 ```

 >Note:
-> The public docker image includes the OpenCL drivers for GPU in version 21.38.21026.
+> The docker image includes OpenCL drivers for GPU, version 20.35.17767.
+An older version can be also used, although, it will not work with the latest Intel platforms - TigerLake or newer.
 To use an older version, build the image with the following parameter:

 ```bash